cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/settings.md

 Safari on iOS has a glitch that may display the home indicator (the white-ish bar at the bottom of the screen) on top of the UI instead below it.
 Whether you are affected depends on how the toolbar is configured in the Safari settings.
-This is cannot be detected, but you can change this setting in order to work around the issue if you are affected.
+This cannot be detected, but you can change this setting in order to work around the issue if you are affected.
 :::